jeeb/avisynth/distrib/docs/english/source/avisynthdoc/changelist373.rst

 - Fix: (#340): stop memory leak on propSet / MakePropertyWritable
 - Fix: (#347): possible crash of LLVM builds (clang-cl, Intel NextGen) on pre-AVX (SSE4-only) CPUs.
 - Fix: (#348): bitrol/bitror script functions return incorrect results when argument is negative (regression since ported from Avisynth 2.6 to plus)
+- Fix: (#350): ConvertXXX to accept YV411 clip's frame property _ChromaLocation set to 'left','topleft' and 'bottomleft' instead of giving an error message.

 Optimizations
 ~~~~~~~~~~~~~
 - Enhanced performance in ConvertBits Floyd dither (dither=1) for 10->8, 16->8 and 16->10
+- Added AVX2 code path for YV24 to RGB24/32 conversions (+50% fps)

 Documentation
 ~~~~~~~~~~~~~